Home Equity: How Much Cash Can You Access From Your Home?

-In this blog, we will cover and explain home equity.
+In this guide, we will cover and explain home equity.
 Home values have skyrocketed over the past few years.
 Many homeowners are taking advantage of their home equity and doing a cash-out refinance.
 Proceeds from cash-out refinance loans are tax-free, and the borrower can spend it where they see fit.
 If you intend on paying revolving or installment debts from your closing, those debts will not be counted on your debt-to-income ratio calculations.

 Most homeowners spend proceeds from the cash-out refinance mortgage to pay outstanding credit card debts, car loans, installment loans, home improvement, taking a vacation, and for any other personal or business purposes.